MLongGH/contact-keeper/README.md

 In the project directory, you can run:

 ### `npm start dev`
-Start the clent and server
+Start the client and the server